-My potato salad, on the other hand, is anything but bland.
-It’s tossed with a zippy mustard-and-herb vinaigrette that lets the naturally sweet flavour of the Klondike Rose potatoes shine through, instead of masking it with a heavy creamy dressing, while purple spring onions and red peppers keep things lively with pops of bright colour and flavour.
+First, I’ve swapped out the heavy mayo with a zippy mustard-and-herb vinaigrette that lets the naturally sweet flavour of the Klondike Rose potatoes shine through.
+Then, to break up all that boring beige, I’ve added purple spring onions and red peppers for pops of bright colour and flavour.

 Standard-issue church lady potato salad, this ain’t.
-And while it might not fit in at a church basement potluck, but it’s just perfect for a sunny summer evening in the backyard, particularly when paired with a juicy grilled steak (or grilled Mennonite smoked pork chops from the farmers market, like we did).
+It might not fit in at a church basement potluck, but it’s just perfect for a sunny summer evening in the backyard.

 Disclosure: In exchange for my participation in the Foodies for Klondike Rose Challenge, I was provided with a basket of ingredients and a grocery gift card by EarthFresh.